Mike Mahaffey: Death and legacy

 Mahaffey died in his sleep of unknown causes on May 25, 2005, his funeral being held a week later.
 Several tribute shows in his honor were held at the Exit/In in Nashville, Tennessee, with proceeds going towards a college education fund for his children.
-The first show featured Spongebath alumni The Katies, Fluid Ounces, and The Features, and took place on August 19, 2005.
-A second show on September 10, 2005, was headlined by a reunited version of Self and also featured The Privates and SJ and the Props.
-A third show on December 3, 2005 featured John Cowan and various musicians close to Mahaffey.
+The first show featured Spongebath alumni the Katies, Fluid Ounces, and the Features, and took place on August 19, 2005.
+A second show on September 10, 2005, was headlined by a reunited version of Self and also featured the Privates and SJ and the Props.
+A third show on December 3, 2005, featured John Cowan and various musicians close to Mahaffey.
 In addition, wristbands were made available for purchase and bore one of his favorite phrases, "It's all good."

-Annual Mike Mahaffey Tribute Show
+Annual tribute

-A group of his friends had continued the tradition started with the December 3, 2005 fundraiser.
+A group of his friends had continued the tradition started with the December 3, 2005, fundraiser.
 The Annual Mike Mahaffey Tribute Show was held every first Saturday after Thanksgiving in Johnson City, Tennessee, at Capone's (formerly known as Gatsby's).
 All proceeds from these shows went to an education fund for his children.
 The final show was held in 2016.